-Oral: Administer solution or tablet with breakfast and dinner; administer extended release capsule with breakfast.
+Oral: Administer solution or tablet with breakfast and dinner; administer ER capsule with breakfast.
 If therapy is interrupted for ≥3 days, restart at the lowest dose and increase to current dose.
 If using oral solution, mix dose with 3 to 4 ounces of any nonalcoholic beverage; mix well and drink immediately.

 Administration with food is preferred, but not required; should be taken with breakfast and dinner (tablet or solution) or with breakfast (capsule).